Computer Engineering vs Electrical Engineering

 It’s also important to note that in today’s society, the term “computer” applies to far more than your laptop or personal computer.
 As smart devices become the norm, everything from a pacemaker to a car has an integrated computer—and computer engineers are bound to be involved in the design of all of them.

 Electrical engineering, on the other hand, is the study and implementation of all things that are powered by electricity.
+Electrical engineers design, develop and test out electrical systems, electrical equipment, and devices.
 Though this definition includes computers, it’s not limited to machines that process data.
 Any equipment that generates or runs on electricity falls under electrical engineering.

 Ultimately, you can think of computer engineering and electrical engineering as forming a sort of Venn diagram.
 Though the two disciplines often work on the same kinds of projects or to meet common objectives, they differ in the medium for their work.